The

 death, and will not be harmed that entire day, for the evil force has no

-Almighty, they would take every single word in it and wear it as a crown on
+is before the Almighty, they would take every single word in it and wear it as

-be saved from all prosecution in this world, from
+and he will be saved from all prosecution in this world,

 From Meam Loez: